Atlas975/Notes/Languages&Compilation/Interpreter.md

 ![[Pasted image 20240228163509.png|350|350]]

-- The generation of byte code allows for code to be run on interpreters designed for a specific [[Computer_architecture|machine architecture]]
+- The generation of byte code allows for code to be run on interpreters designed for a specific [[Computer_architecture|machine architecture]], altering what's done on the metal level while keeping program logic